 Frederick Farkas, 61, of Norwood

-NORWOOD, New York (WWNY) - Arrangements for Frederick Farkas, 61, a resident of 2 Spruce Street, Norwood, are incomplete at this time with the Buck Funeral Home in Norwood.
-Mr. Farkas passed away late Monday evening at his home with his caregivers at his side.
-A complete obituary will be available when finalized.
-The Buck Funeral Home in Norwood is serving the family of Frederick Farkas.
+NORWOOD, New York (WWNY) - Graveside services for Frederick Farkas, 61, a resident of 2 Spruce Street, Norwood, will be held at the Anshe Zophen Cemetery in Ogdensburg.
+Mr. Farkas passed away peacefully at the Spruce Street IRA on Monday, March 27th.

+Fred is survived by his family and friends within the SUNMOUNT and NYSARC community.
+Prior to living at Spruce, he lived with Barbara Rice.
+Barbara provided Fred with a family care setting where he became part of her family for over 20 years.
+Prior to living with Barbara, he resided at the Underwood IRA.
+Fred loved his baseball games, soccer games and basketball and enjoyed to watch the trains.
+Memories and condolences may be shared online at www.buckfuneralhome.com .

 Copyright 2023 WWNY.
 All rights reserved.